Gold Award (Girl Scouts of the USA): First Class: 1963 to 1980

 Alternately, from 1972 to 1980, a Scout could earn any seven of the twelve Challenges, with no badge requirements.

-Gold Award: 1980 to present
+Gold Award: since 1980

-1980 to 2004 requirements
+1980 to 2004

 In 1980 the Gold Award was introduced.
 In 1990, National Council Session delegates approved a proposal which would keep the name of the Gold Award in perpetuity.

 Until 2004, requirements for earning the award were: